-I have no recollection of anyone coming to my aid, but a five year old's memory is narrow in it's scope.
-So I set forward down eleven tree lined blocks east from 3rd street to 14th street and then one block north.
+I have no recollection of anyone coming to my aid, but a five-year-old's memory is narrow in its scope.
+So I set forward down eleven tree-lined blocks, east from 3rd Street to 14th Street, and then one block north.

-Mom was furious with dad for not picking me up that afternoon.
-She was at home with my brother and sister and we were a one car family.
+Mom was furious with Dad for not picking me up that afternoon.
+She was at home with my brother and sister, and we were a one-car family.
 Dad had just started a new job.

 The story I have always told myself was that it was okay because Dad was busy and could not get away.
 This story became part of many false narratives that I would carry for years.